-Twice a year the European Economic and Social Committee offers traineeships for a period of five months to university graduates who are nationals of the Member States of the European Union, as well as to a number of university graduates from non-EU countries (long-term traineeship).
+Twice a year the European Economic and Social Committee offers traineeships for a period of five months to university graduates.

-These periods of in-service training offer an opportunity to acquire professional experience in one of the EESC's units.
+These periods of in-service training provide an opportunity to acquire professional experience in one of the EESC's units.
 Traineeships take place in Brussels and begin on 16 February and 16 September of each year.

 In addition, the EESC can offer short, unpaid training periods (from one to three months) to university graduates or university students who are required to complete a short-term traineeship as part of their degree.
 In all cases, priority shall be given to applicants for whom such a traineeship is compulsory for completion of their studies.
 These short-term traineeships may take place at any time of the year.

-Applications registered between 3 January and 31 March are considered for the autumn in-service training period,
+Apply between 3 January and 31 March for the autumn session.

-Applications registered between 1 July and 30 September are considered for the spring in-service training period of the next year.
+Apply between 1 July and 30 September for the spring session (starting the following year).

 Trainees who continue to receive a salary from their employer or who receive a grant from another body or another subsistence allowance are not entitled to a financial contribution from the EESC.

 5. Is it possible to apply for a traineeship in different EU institutions at the same time?

 Yes, it is.
 Each institution has its own selection procedure so you can apply to as many institutions as you like, but you are only allowed to do one traineeship in the European institutions.

 6. I have served as an assistant to a member of the European Parliament – can I apply for a traineeship?